dewadhananjaya/Jaya-Jaya-Maju-Human-Resources-Analytics-Dashboard/README.md

 - Identifying the key driver factors of employee attrition remains a challenge for the company, hindering effective retention strategies.

-- The HR department lacks a real-time business dashboard to monitor key metrics related to employee loyalty and workforce demographics and attrition trends.
+- The HR department lacks a real-time business dashboard to monitor key metrics related to employee loyalty, workforce demographics, and attrition trends.

 ## Project Scope